 ‘That’s not going to happen,’ Michael contradicted her, ‘Thomas and I are still underage, so the only ones going to prison will be you and Charlotte!’

-‘Wow, thanks for those hopeful words, Michael!’
+‘Wow, thanks for the hopeful words, Michael!’
 Roxanne yelled reproachfully.

-Michael had always been tactless and egocentric.
+Michael had always been quite tactless and egocentric.
 Besides that he was not a bad guy, but those two traits had caused him to only have a few people who liked him.
 Not that he cared much: people who didn’t appreciate him could kindly go swrew themselves.
-His egocentrism could cause some pretty akwkard situations, though.
+His egocentrism could make some situations pretty awkward, though.
 Charlotte’s suddenly increased panic was a great example of that.

-Right at that moment someone opened th door.
+Right after those words the door opened.
 Thomas, Roxanne, Charlotte and Michael immediately jumped up and stood next to each other in a line in front of the body.
-They saw a handsome young man entering the room.
+They saw a handsome young man enter the room.
 It was Mr Carter.

 ‘I heard someone screaming and came as soon as I could.
 Is everything all right?’

-The students kept nervously staring in front of them for a bit.
+The pupils just kept staring in front of them nervously for a bit.
 ‘Yeah, we’re fine,’ Roxanne eventually replied.

 ‘Your eyes look red, Charlotte.
 Have you been crying?’
 Mr Carter asked genuinely concerned.

 ‘Oh no, it’s nothing!
-I accidentally poked myself in the eyes when I was applying eyeliner.’
+I accidentally poked myself in the eyes while applying eyeliner.’

 ‘You poked both your eyes?’